Back to the blog

 5… c6!?

-An attempt by Black to return the gambit with …Bf5 and …e6, neutralizing White’s edge in development.
-It is a more ambitious way to meet the BDG, and many Black players adopt it for counterplay.
+A bid by Black to give back the gambit with…Bf5 and…e6, offsetting White’s lead in development.
+It is a more ambitious method of meeting the BDG, and many Black players take it up for counterplay.

 c.
 The Ziegler Defense